-What New Tension Between India and China Means for the WorldAn Altamar podcast interview with Director of the U.S. Initiative at the Observer Research Foundation
+What New Tension Between India and China Means for the WorldAn Altamar podcast interview with

 The violence in the Himalayas between India and China points to a rapidly deteriorating relationship.
 In the barren reaches of the Himalayas, Chinese and Indian patrols keep coming to blows.
 In June, a deadly clash left 20 Indian soldiers and an unknown number of Chinese soldiers killed in the worst cross-border violence in decades.